Frequently Asked Questions

 No. The exact reason why is unknown.
 Diabetes mellitus is due to a lack of insulin produced by the pancreas.
 It is not caused by a virus or infection.
 Diabetes in cats is thought to be an autoimmune disease.

 Insulin is produced by the beta cells in the pancreas.
 Type 1 diabetes is due to the destruction of the beta cells with progressive and eventual complete loss of insulin secretion.
 This type always requires insulin therapy.
 Type 2 diabetes is characterized by dysfunctional beta cells (irregular insulin production) or the other cells of the body not responding to insulin properly.
 Type 2 diabetes may or may not require insulin therapy.
-In general, diabetes in dogs more closely resembles Type 1 diabetes which requires lifelong insulin therapy.
 In cats with diabetes, it more closely resembles Type 2 diabetes; so with aggressive treatment it is feasible that remission can occur and insulin therapy may be stopped.

 It is only recently that cats were treated aggressively for diabetes.
 If a cat is kept monitored and does not have any other health problems, he or she should be able to have a normal life expectancy.